3MFConsortium/spec_production/3MF Production Extension.md

 As defined in the core 3MF spec, only the build section of the root model file contains valid build information.
 Other model streams SHOULD contain empty build sections.
 Every consumer MUST ignore the build section entries of all referenced child model files.

-Further, only a component element in the root model file may contain a path attribute.
+Further, only a component element in the root model file MAY contain a path attribute.
 Non-root model file components MUST only reference objects in the same model file.

 These two limitations ensure there is only a single level of "depth" to multi-file model relationships within a package and explicitly prevents complex or circular object references.